10 most famous UFC fighters of all-time

 1. Conor McGregor

 The top spot for most famous UFC fighters of all time was an easy one.
-When you are in the top-10 of Forbes‘ highest-paid athletes you are no longer a mere regular star athlete.
-Because in today’s brand-driven world, you need to be pretty damn famous to land on that list despite having one win in the last three years.
-The McGregor brand is second to none in combat sports, and being the former owner and public face of a successful whiskey brand has only expanded the Irishman’s mainstream reach.
-The McGregor business is booming and that’s why he’s at the top of the most famous UFC fighters list.Join the discussion on this topic...
+When you are in the top-10 of Forbes‘ highest-paid athletes you are no longer a run-of-the-mill star athlete.
+Because in today’s brand-driven world, you need to be pretty damn famous to land on that list.
+Even if he is going through the roughest patch of his fighting career, the Conor McGregor brand is second to none in combat sports.
+And being the former owner and public face of a successful whiskey brand has only expanded the Irishman’s mainstream reach.
+The McGregor business is booming in spite of his recent defeats and that’s why he’s at the top of the most famous UFC fighters list.Join the discussion on this topic...